jaclu/tmux-packet-loss/README.md

 -|-|-
 @packet-loss-ping_host        | 8.8.4.4       | What host to ping
 @packet-loss-ping_count       | 6             | This many pings per statistics update.
 @packet-loss-history_size     | 6             | How many results should be kept when calculating average loss.<br>I would recommend keeping it low since it will in most cases be more interesting to see current status over the long-term average.
-For historical data it is probably better to use @packet-loss_hist_avg_display
+For long-term historical data it is probably better to use @packet-loss_hist_avg_display.
+6 pings per check takes 5 secs so 6 here means 5 * 6 thus 30 seconds of ping history
 ||
 @packet-loss_weighted_average | 1             | 1 = Use weighted average focusing on the latest data points<br> 0 = Average over all data points
 @packet-loss_level_disp       | 1             | Display loss if this or higher level